Mandarin & Mango Boutique Hotels

 There are also 2 suites in Villa Mandarin: both have a cool, airy living room, bedroom and a terrace.
 The Deluxe Suite on the upper floor sleeps 4 and has a generous private terrace with fantastic views of the sea; the Junior Suite on the ground floor sleeps 3 and has a secluded private garden.

 For an extra splurge, there are 2 Pool Villas, which are open plan and very spacious.
-Each has a private pool, a downstairs living area with a single bed, and an open staircase leading up to a bright and airy main bedroom; we loved its huge panoramic window, which acts as a picture frame for the beautiful views out to sea.
+Each has a small private pool, a downstairs living area with a single bed, and an open staircase leading up to a bright and airy main bedroom; we loved its huge panoramic window, which acts as a picture frame for the beautiful views out to sea.

 Features include: